Southclaws/fault/README.md

 }
 ```

 What this gives you is basic stack traces.
 The philosophy behind stack traces provided by Fault is that you only care about relevant code locations.
 You do not need `runtime/proc.go` in your stack traces unless you're actually working on the Go compiler or some crazy low level tooling.
-A fault stack trace looks like this:
+A fault stack trace looks like this when formatted with `%+v`:

 ```
 stdlib sentinel error